jddixon/upax_go/ghpDoc/index.md

 request a copy of any file - but only the owner may delete it.
 It is likely that upax_go will retain these characteristics in the near term.

+## Project Status

+An early and partial implementation.
+Tests succeed but are very chatty.